Feds seek portion of Oklahoma’s $270M opioid settlement

 Details of the letter were first reported by The Washington Post.

-Oklahoma Attorney General Mike Hunter didn’t immediately respond to a request for comment.
+The Oklahoma Health Care Authority referred questions about the letter to Oklahoma Attorney General Mike Hunter, who didn’t immediately respond to a request for comment.

+It’s not clear how much of the state’s settlement the federal government is seeking or where the money would come from.
+Oklahoma’s settlement in March with Purdue, the maker of OxyContin, and the company’s controlling family called for nearly $200 million to go into a trust for the creation of a National Center for Addiction Studies and Treatment at Oklahoma State University in Tulsa.
+Private attorneys who handled the case for Oklahoma received about $60 million, while another $12.5 million was earmarked for local governments.

+The letter did not reference Oklahoma’s $85 million settlement with Israeli-owned Teva Pharmaceuticals or the state’s ongoing public nuisance lawsuit against consumer products giant Johnson & Johnson.
+Witnesses for the state of Oklahoma have suggested the cost of abating the opioid crisis in Oklahoma could be as much as $17.5 billion over the next 30 years.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.